Highways Claim for Damage or Injury

 If you submit a claim Cornwall Council will investigate your claim and the following timescales will be implemented:

-- We will aim to acknowledge receipt of your claim form and additional information within 10 working days.
+- We will aim to acknowledge receipt of your claim form and supporting documentation within 10 working days.

 - The Council will aim to get a decision with regards to your claim within 30 working days from the date of acknowledgement.